-- 01. Whilst there has been a strong rebound from the pandemic, there are labour market impacts that must be mitigated. - 02.
+- 1. Whilst there has been a strong rebound from the pandemic, there are labour market impacts that must be mitigated. - 2.
 There is, and will continue to be, strong and increasing demand for skills at Level 3+.
-The output of Level 3+ skills from our skills system needs to increase to address this. - 03.
-Employers in Cheshire and Warrington are much more likely to have skills shortage vacancies in high skill roles and more likely to experience bottom line business impacts from this. - 04.
-The attainment and progression gap between those young people in receipt of free school meals (FSM) and those not in receipt of FSM is too big and constrains our economic success. - 05.
+The output of Level 3+ skills from our skills system needs to increase to address this. - Employers in Cheshire and Warrington are much more likely to have skills shortage vacancies in high skill roles and more likely to experience bottom line business impacts from this. - The attainment and progression gap between those young people in receipt of free school meals (FSM) and those not in receipt of FSM is too big and constrains our economic success. - 5.
 Where young people live in Cheshire and Warrington links to their level of attainment.
-Young people tend to do less well in Ellesmere Port, North Warrington and Crewe.

-06. There are significant gender disparities in learning in ICT, Engineering, Health and Social Care, and Construction across all learning routes.
+Young people tend to do less well in Ellesmere Port, North Warrington and Crewe. - 6.
+There are significant gender disparities in learning in ICT, Engineering, Health and Social Care, and Construction across all learning routes.
 This embeds a structural deficiency in the labour market where some occupations only draw on the talents of half of the population.
 Female participation in digital skills is too low at every level and for all ages.

-The underpinning evidence for these issues is summarised at section 4.1 below.
+The underpinning evidence for these issues is summarised at section 4.1

-Our labour market intelligence constitutes a substantial body of analysis of the Cheshire and Warrington labour market which is being used by partners to ensure that they are more responsive to the current and future needs of employers and the wider local economy (which includes both growth sectors and the foundation economy).
-In particular, this intelligence is being used by:
+Taken together these reports constitute a substantial body of analysis of the Cheshire and Warrington labour market which is being used by Cheshire and Warrington colleges and other skills providers to develop a curriculum that is more responsive to the current and future needs of employers and the wider local economy which includes both growth sectors and the foundation economy.
+In addition, this intelligence is being used by:

 - Our local colleges and training providers to help inform their curriculum planning and their investments in specialist equipment and other facilities (including the Skills Development Fund and the Institute of Technology).
-The curriculum planning for September 2022 has just started and our colleges were keen for the latest Labour Market Assessment to be produced by January so it could inform their planning - The Pledge to provide our local schools with the labour market intelligence they need to inspire and inform their students about new technologies and career opportunities and to set their lessons within the context of real-life business problems/challenges and to shape the plans for a Careers Hub - The Cheshire and Warrington Jobs Portal with over 20k job vacancies has had over 95k unique monthly user visits over the last 10 months from people searching for job and apprenticeship opportunities across Cheshire and Warrington
+The curriculum planning for Sept 2022 has just started and our colleges were keen for the latest Labour Market Assessment to be produced by January so it could inform their planning. - The Pledge to provide our local schools with the labour market intelligence they need to inspire and inform their students about new technologies and career opportunities and to set their lessons within the context of real-life business problems/challenges and to shape the plans for a Careers Hub.